-Before you begin shopping, it’s good to have a few key pieces of information in mind so you’ll know how to choose the box that’s right for you.
-First, decide how many shelves you think you’ll need in your unit.
+Before you begin shopping for a commercial refrigerator freezer, it's good to have a few key pieces of information in mind so you'll know how to choose the box that's right for you.
+First, decide how many shelves you think you'll need in your unit.
 Shelf sizes vary by manufacturer, so start off with a ballpark estimate.
 Next, determine exactly where in your building your new box will be installed.
 Will it be in a hot kitchen or a cooler storage room?
-Finally, get an idea of how often you’ll be accessing the unit.
+Finally, get an idea of how often you'll be accessing the unit.
 Will it be opened a few times a day to access bulk items, or will your staff need to be in it several times in an hour?

 Number of Sections